pandacloud1/python/4.web_apps/5_flash_msg.md

 ### FLASH MESSAGE
-- flash() is a way to send a temporary message from one request to the next request.
+- Flash is a way to send a temporary message in browser.
 - It is mainly used for: Login success message, Logout message, Error message, Form validation message
 - Flash stores message temporarily in a session, then automatically removes it after reading
 - Note: Flash requires a Secret Key, because flash stores data in session.
 Session is signed using secret key.So, No secret key → no flash.